mathalea/Coopmaths/content/mathalea_a_propos.md

 - Icone "[Whisper](https://thenounproject.com/term/whisper/21616/)" by Rémy Médard from the Noun Project.
 - Icone "[Silence](https://thenounproject.com/term/whisper/77879/)" by Gianluca Manzana from the Noun Project.
 - Icone "[Traffic Light](https://thenounproject.com/term/traffic-lights/1084957/)" by Lukáš Jača from the Noun Project.
+- Icone "[Geometry](https://thenounproject.com/term/geometry/1172014/)" by Vectors Market from the Noun Project.
+- Icone "[Be different](https://thenounproject.com/search/?q=different&i=1295561)" by chiccabubble from the Noun Project.

 ### ToDo